 You’ve probably heard marketers say something very close to this.
 The implication being:

 The Facebook audience is dying off.
 And TikTok is the future.
-So, we should start putting our eggs in the latter basket.
+So, we should start investing in TikTok.

 Let’s analyze that thought for a moment.

 With the rapid rise of TikTok — which crossed the 1 billion users mark last year* — marketers who aren’t using the platform in their social media mix can feel behind the times.
 But TikTok isn’t the new apple here to replace Facebook’s old apple.
 It’s not even an apple.
 It’s something else altogether.
 It’s an orange.** And whether or not you should serve it depends on who your audience is.